-The Division, in partnership with Dr. Peter Higgins of the GI Division of Internal Medicine, is now participating in an R01-funded five year project to implement calculated thiopurine testing on a national/international basis, based upon the LIDDEx virtualization cloud technology, which was devel
+The Division, in partnership with Dr. Peter Higgins of the GI Division of Internal Medicine, is now participating in an R01-funded five year project to implement calculated thiopurine testing on a national/international basis, based upon the LIDDEx virtualization cloud technology, which was devel sents the underpinnings of the SIVQ system using circular search coordinates instead of traditional square coordinates.

-Invariant

-Vector

-Quantization (SIVQ)

-is used to
+Spatially Invariant Vector Quantization (SIVQ) is used to identify cancerous regions for closer pathologic examination.

-identify

-cancerous

-regions for

-closer

-pathologic

-examination.